L&YR Class 30: Hoy locomotives

-Twenty of the class, built in 1903, were fitted with Henry Hoy's corrugated cylindrical steel firebox.
+Twenty of the class, built in 1903, were fitted with Henry Hoy's cylindrical firebox with a corrugated steel inner furnace, inspired by contemporary textile mill boiler practice in the area.
+The inner furnace was designed to be stiff enough, owing to the corrugations, to avoid the need for stays.
 This was not a great success (the internal flue deformed under steam pressure and water circulation was poor) and they were later rebuilt with conventional boilers between 1911 and 1914.
-Crews referred to them as "Sea Pigs" which infers they were not well liked.
+Crews referred to them as "Sea Pigs" which implies they were not well liked.

 Numbering

 A total of 60 locomotives were built, all of which passed to the London, Midland and Scottish Railway (LMS) in 1923.
 The LMS numbered them 12700-12759 and gave them the power classification 5F.
 By 1948, British Railways (BR) inherited only one surviving locomotive: LMS No. 12727 (L&YR No. 1433), which was renumbered 52727.

 Withdrawal

 The first locomotive was withdrawn in 1926 and the last in 1950.
 None were preserved.